Contact

 Linking these different levels of perception by multidisciplinary approaches is the challenging task of the research area “Sensory Neuroscience”.

-The concept of the Collaborative Research Center "Magnetoreception and navigation in vertebrates: from biophysics to brain and behavior" (SFB 1372) was developed from both collaborative projects.
-The term of the first funding period is from 2019 to 2022.
-Extension applications for a second and third funding period are planned.
-Speaker: Prof. Henrik Mouritsen; further PIs from the field of sensory neuroscience: profs.
-Dedek, Gerlach, Greschner, Koch, Lienau and Winklhofer as well as Dr. Heyers.
+The concept of the Collaborative Research Center "Magnetoreception and navigation in vertebrates: from biophysics to brain and behavior" was developed from both collaborative projects: DFG Research Training Group "Molecular Basis of Sensory Biology" (GRK1885), Speaker: Prof. Karl-Wilhelm Koch, Duration: 20123 – 2023, and AFOSR Research Grant: "Cryptochrome-based magnetic sensing", Speaker: Prof. Peter Hore (Oxford), sub-projects of Prof. Henrik Mouritsen and Prof. Karl-Wilhelm Koch.
+The duration of the second funding period of the SFB is from 2023 to 2026.
+Extension applications for a third funding period is planned.
+Speaker: Prof. Henrik Mouritsen; further PIs from the field of sensory neuroscience: Profs.
+Dedek, Gerlach, Greschner, Koch, Lienau, Solov’yov and Winklhofer as well as Dr. Heyers.
+A Research Training Group (RTG) has also been integrated within the SFB since 2023.